Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Appendix

 \paragraph{Vanilla Task Performance Remarks} To ensure the model we are aligning behaviorally achieves good task performance, we evaluate the model task performance with 1K sampled triples of values more than 300 times.
 The Alpaca (7B) model achieves 85\% for randomly drawn triples of numbers on average.
-We want to emphasize that it is really hard to find a good reasoning task with intermediate steps (e.g., tasks like ``Return yes of it costs more than 2.50 dollars'' do not require an intermediate step) that 7B-30B LLMs can solve.
-We test different reasoning tasks (e.g., math, logic, natural QA, code, etc..) with instruct-tuned LLaMA~\cite{touvron2023llama}, Dolly\footnote{\href{https://huggingface.co/databricks/dolly-v2-12b}{huggingface.co/databricks/dolly-v2-12b}}, StableLM~\cite{gpt-neox-library}, Vicuna~\cite{vicuna2023}, GPT-J~\cite{gpt-j} and mostly struggled to find tasks they could do well.
+We want to emphasize that it is really hard to find a good reasoning task with intermediate steps (e.g., tasks like ``Return yes of it costs more than 2.50 dollars'' do not require an intermediate step) that presently available 7B--30B LLMs can solve.
+We tested different reasoning tasks (e.g., math, logic, natural QA, code, etc.)\ with instruct-tuned LLaMA~\cite{touvron2023llama}, Dolly,\footnote{\href{https://huggingface.co/databricks/dolly-v2-12b}{huggingface.co/databricks/dolly-v2-12b}}, StableLM~\cite{gpt-neox-library} Vicuna~\cite{vicuna2023}, Instruct-tuned GPT-J,\footnote{We use the publicly available model at \url{https://huggingface.co/nlpcloud/instruct-gpt-j-fp16} which is GPT-J finetuned on Alpaca.} and mostly struggled to find tasks they could do well.